-RESPONSE ACCOMMODATION ALLOWABLE FOR PAPER ALLOWABLE FOR ONLINE PROVIDED BY ONLINE SYSTEM Visual/graphic organizers Х X Blank graph paper, large-squared paper, special lined paper, scratch paper, may be used throughout the assessment at student's request Overhead transparency paper is not allowed Student may create own graphic organizer on the scratch paper at the time of testing Voice-to-text Х The online system is not interoperable with Requires approval as a unique accommodation from PDE assistive devices and/or software See Computer Assistive Technology in Table C
+RESPONSE ACCOMMODATION ALLOWABLE FOR PAPER ALLOWABLE FOR ONLINE PROVIDED BY ONLINE SYSTEM Visual/graphic organizers X Х Blank graph paper, large-squared paper, special lined paper, scratch paper, may be used throughout the assessment at student's request Overhead transparency paper is not allowed Student may create own graphic organizer on the scratch paper at the time of testing Voice-to-text X The online system is Requires approval as a unique accommodation from PDE not interoperable with assistive devices and/or software See Computer Assistive Technology in Table C ana or software

-SETTING ACCOMMODATION ALLOWABLE FOR PAPER ALLOWABLE FOR ONLINE PROVIDED BY ONLINE SYSTEM Hospital/home LEA must provide secure location for daily return of test materials by test administrator Arrangements should be made to allow for the testing of a student who is a patient in a hospital or who is confined to the home during the testing period and is receiving educational services Х Separate Setting Some students benefit from a separate setting to reduce distractions for themselves and others X X One-on-One Some students benefit from a separate setting to reduce distractions and/or provide read aloud, signing, or translation Must be used for scribing and read aloud of all test items Online test with audio without headphones requires one-on-one setting See Read Aloud All Allowable Test Items regarding students who require ALL allowable test items read aloud, signed, or translated.
-Mark "Separate Setting" bubble X X
+SETTING ACCOMMODATION ALLOWABLE FOR PAPER ALLOWABLE FOR ONLINE PROVIDED BY ONLINE SYSTEM Hospital/home Х LEA must provide secure location for daily return of test materials by test administrator Arrangements should be made to allow for the testing of a student who is a patient in a hospital or who is confined to the home during the testing period and is receiving educational services Noise Canceling Headphones or Ear Buds X X Some students benefit from wearing noise buffers to minimize distraction and maximize concentration.
+The headphones/earbuds may not be connected to Bluetooth or any other connection that may allow for information to be conveyed to the student during the assessment.
+"Other" is bubbled for this accommodation.
+One-on-One X X Some students benefit from a separate setting to reduce distractions and/or provide read aloud, signing, or translation Must be used for scribing and read aloud of all test items Online test with audio without headphones requires one-on-one setting See Read Aloud All Allowable Test Items regarding students who require ALL allowable test items read aloud, signed, or translated.
+Mark "Separate Setting" bubble Separate Setting X X Some students benefit from a separate setting to reduce distractions for themselves and others

-SETTING ACCOMMODATION ALLOWABLE FOR PAPER ALLOWABLE FOR ONLINE PROVIDED BY ONLINE SYSTEM Small group (1-5) Х Х Some students require a separate setting to accommodate read aloud of ALL allowable test items, adaptive devices, distractibility, and/or other unique needs Small group of 1-5 must be used for read aloud, signing, or translation of ALL Mathematics, Algebra, Science, Biology, multiple-choice language items and TDA prompt.
+SETTING ACCOMMODATION ALLOWABLE FOR PAPER ALLOWABLE FOR ONLINE PROVIDED BY ONLINE SYSTEM Small group (1-5) X X Some students require a separate setting to accommodate read aloud of ALL allowable test items, adaptive devices, distractibility, and/or other unique needs Small group of 1-5 must be used for read aloud, signing, or translation of ALL Mathematics, Algebra, Science, Biology, multiple-choice Conventions of Standard English items and TDA prompt.
 Small group (1-12) X X Some students require a separate setting to reduce distractions, provide scheduled extended time, or provide a read aloud for SOME allowable test items.

-TIMING ACCOMMODATION ALLOWABLE FOR PAPER ALLOWABLE FOR ONLINE PROVIDED BY ONLINE SYSTEM Extended Time Х Х Keystone and PSSA tests are untimed, therefore any student may be given additional time beyond the scheduled test session Students must have sufficient time to complete a section prior to end of the school day Students may not revisit a section of the test on subsequent days Test sections must be administered in sequence Students may request extended time beyond the regular test time as long as they are working productively Mark "Extended time" bubble for students who require more time than the rest of the regular testing group and may need to move to the extended time area (or remain longer than other students in the testing area) to complete the test See Table C
+TIMING ACCOMMODATION ALLOWABLE FOR PAPER ALLOWABLE FOR ONLINE PROVIDED BY ONLINE SYSTEM Changed Test Schedule X X Test is administered in the time of day to accommodate student's medical or learning needs Some schools schedule more than one test session in a single day, and student requires single day sessions to accommodate medical or learning needs Extended Time X X Keystone and PSSA tests are untimed, therefore any student may be given additional time beyond the scheduled test session Students must have sufficient time to complete a section prior to end of the school day Students may not revisit a section of the test on subsequent days Test sections must be administered in sequence Students may request extended time beyond the regular test time as long as they are working productively Mark "Extended time" bubble for students who require more time than the rest of the regular testing group and may need to move to the extended time area (or remain longer than other students in the testing area) to complete the test See Table C